 “Four years ago, I can attest Luke Joshua Torwalt was born 7 lbs., 6 oz., and 19 in. tall in the Valley, Arizona.
-The Torwalts are the lead pastors at Faith Rising Church and they are full gospel, Pentecostal believers, and to this day I’m blessed to be a part of Luke’s like as ‘Mellie’.”
+The Torwalts are the lead pastors at Faith Rising Church and they are full gospel, Pentecostal believers, and to this day I’m blessed to be a part of Luke’s life as ‘Mellie’.”

-The auditorium erupts with applause.
-Happy to hear about the happy ending, to the personal testimony of Best Selling Author, Melanie Gartner Begay.
+The auditorium erupts with applause happy to hear about the happy ending, to the personal testimony of Best Selling Author, Melanie Gartner Begay.

 “And doctors say my ER visit was a misdiagnosis, because I did not have a vanishing twin.
 The placenta proved it.”
 The crowd explodes with various hallelujahs and praises to God.
 She adds, “I’m a firm believer God gave me back my baby because I asked Him to.”
 She smiles at everyone with her face flushing bright, lobster red.
 She lowers the mike and sets it in her lap crossed at the knees, where she sits center on a stool with a back rest.

 Her husband, seated in a matching stool beside her, grabs her free hand that sports her sparkling, very visible diamond ring.
 He lifts the grill of his mike to his chin and takes over the spotlight, “Does anyone have any questions for my wife… or for me… since her book sort of is the story of us…”

 I stand up raising my hand.
 Risking, looking like a total fool.
 With a shaved scalp, a full beard, and glasses on, I’m certain neither of them can recognize me.

 “Yes, hipster that just stood up.”
 Mr. Begay calls on me.

 “Melody states in the last chapter, neither of you believe in missionary dating, but did not missionary dating lead you both to salvation?”